- Applies to:

 - Any person intentionally damaging any locking device or causing the system to be ineffective or non-functioning will be in violation of the Key Control Policy which will result in disciplinary action up to and including termination of employment and/or suspension from school.

-The assigning of multiple keys to one person or department will be granted for those who supervise student workers, maintain keys for vendors and contractors, are Resident Hall Directors, or are in a department that maintains multiple keys for guests with the requirement that the assigned persons will maintain a record of the keys issued by them to others as outlined below.
+The assigning of multiple keys to one person or department will be granted for those who maintain keys for vendors and contractors, are Resident Hall Directors, or are in a department that maintains multiple keys for guests with the requirement that the assigned persons will maintain a record of the keys issued by them to others as outlined below.

 - Key code number (stamped on key)